Antiath/Open-Power-Box/ASCOM Driver/README.txt

 ---

 ## 🚀 Getting Started

-### 🔌 Flashing the firmware

-Right now the project is configured via Visual Studio Code and PlatformIO.
-Onece ready, clone this repositery inside Visual Studio code, connect the box via USB, select the right COM Port and flash the firmware.
-Normally you shouldn't have anything more to do but if for some reason  the flash fails when attempting to upload,  press the BOOT button on the pcb, keep pressing and reflash again.
-Wait for it to finish.
-A archive with the firmware configured for the Arduino IDE will be added soon.

 To get your Open Power Box XXL communicating with your host PC, you will need to install the appropriate drivers or use a WiFi connection method.